rossholdway/rules/README.md

 `error.value` contains the provided value.

 #### error.path
 `error.path` contains the path taken.
-This will be an array of properties or position within the array of the rule.
+This will be an array of property names and / or an index indicating the location of the value that caused the error.

 #### error.code
 `error.code` provides a code that can be used to reference the type of error.
 See the predefined [error codes list](#codes) for a list of valid codes.